Nels Cline

 Nels Courtney Cline (born January 4, 1956) is an American guitarist and composer.
-He has been the guitarist for the band Wilco since 2004.
+He has been a guitarist for the band Wilco since 2004.

 In the 1980s he played jazz, often in collaboration with his twin brother Alex, a percussionist.
 He has worked with musicians in punk and alternative rock such as Carla Bozulich and the Geraldine Fibbers, Mike Watt and Thurston Moore.
 He leads the Nels Cline Singers, Nels Cline Trio, and the Nels Cline 4.

 Cline was named the 82nd greatest guitarist of all time by Rolling Stone magazine in November 2011.

 Career

 Cline began to play guitar at age 12 when his twin brother Alex Cline started playing drums.
 The brothers developed together musically, playing in a rock band called Homogenized Goo.
 Both graduated from University High School.
 Cline cites hearing a recording of Jimi Hendrix performing "Manic Depression" as a defining moment in his decision to become a guitarist.

 Cline has performed on over 150 albums in jazz, pop, rock, country, and experimental music.
 He was featured in a cover story by Guitar Player magazine for his work with the rock band Wilco.